 In my experience, it is often people who find themselves in crisis who come to psychotherapy.
-Some have a clear idea of their problems; they mention stressful experiences such as relationship problems, depression, anxiety, illness, separation, grief, trauma, challenging transitional life events (e.g. immigration, marriage, parenthood, retirement), or difficult professional situations or burnout prevention.
+Some have a clear idea of their problems; they mention stressful experiences such as relationship problems, depression, anxiety, illness, separation, grief, trauma, challenging transitional life events (e.g., immigration, marriage, parenthood, retirement), or difficult professional situations or burnout prevention.
 Some people report a single instance that ignited their suffering.
-Even, a simple feeling that causes some sort of suffering is enough to seek counsel and investigate the pain together; a feeling of helplessness, disorientation, being lost or maybe tiredness of holding feelings of anger and rage inside.
-There may be an abundance of self-doubt, difficulties with decision making or feeling alienated and unconnected from those around oneself, one's community, friends and family of origin.
+Even a simple feeling that causes some sort of suffering is enough to seek counsel and investigate the pain together: a feeling of helplessness, disorientation, being lost, or maybe tiredness of holding feelings of anger and rage inside.
+There may be an abundance of self-doubt, difficulties with decision making, or feeling alienated and unconnected from those around oneself, one's community, friends, and family of origin.
 There is a wide range of reasons why people seek psychotherapy.
 There are also people who come to therapy with a defined isolated question who request my counsel for a limited time as targeted psychotherapeutic work.
 All these and more are reasons for starting a therapeutic process.

 However, it is also possible that one cannot consciously remember anything that has happened, yet the person struggles.
-You don't have to know your specific problem when you choose to seek psychotherapy, it's enough to be curious to start a process of self-reflection and self-awareness to improve your ability to guide your life towards a self-determined and self-dependent path corresponding to your wishes and goals.
-The desire or longing for something in life - without necessarily having to have an idea about what that might be - is reason enough to embark on the path toward better mental health and to let go of the dark notion that something is wrong or is missing.
+You don't have to know your specific problem when you choose to seek psychotherapy; it's enough to be curious to start a process of self-reflection and self-awareness to improve your ability to guide your life towards a self-determined and self-dependent path corresponding to your wishes and goals.
+The desire or longing for something in life - without necessarily having to have an idea about what that might be - is reason enough to embark on the path toward better mental health and to let go of the dark notion that something is wrong or missing.
 As one of my analysis patients put it beautifully in words years ago: “There is no health without mental health.
 Indeed, the greatest luxury of all is mental wellness.”

 I mainly work with adults and young adults from the age of 18.

-As a rule, I make an offer for the first three introductory sessions.
-The package price for the first three sessions with me is 350 CHF.
-This gives us time to get to know each other and it allows you to decide whether you wish to work with me.
-Please read more below.
+As a general practice, I offer a package deal for the first three introductory sessions.
+The price for this package is 450 CHF.
+This arrangement allows us to get to know each other and gives you the opportunity to decide whether you would like to continue working with me.
+Please find more details below.

 A thought about price and value

 I am a licensed and certified psychologist, psychodynamic psychotherapist and psychoanalyst.
 I completed my training as a psychoanalyst in Frankfurt, Germany, according to the educational standards and requirements for qualification and admission to the International Psychoanalytical Association (IPA).
-Currently, I am working in my private practice in Zurich, Switzerland.
+Currently, I am working in private practice in Zurich, Switzerland.

 My General Principle: